-Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking

-Yes No х
+Yes No Х

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+8A If yes, place check marks in the appr opriate boxes below to reflect your institution's policies for use in admission ADMISSION

-ADMISSION

-Require Require Recommend Require for Some Consider if Not Submitted Used
+Require Recommend Require for Some Consider if Submitted Not Used

-SAT or ACT Х
+SAT or ACT X

-ACT Only Х
+ACT Only X

 SAT Only Х

-SAT and SAT Subject Tests or ACT Х SAT Subject Tests Х
+SAT and SAT Subject Tests or Х

+SAT Subject Tests • Х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2022 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the e ACT in admission decisions for first-t time, first-year, degree-seekin ng applicants for Fall

-ACT with writing required
+ACT with writing required ACT with writing recommended

-ACT with writing recommended ACT with or without writing accepted
+Χ ACT with or without writing accepted

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2022 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-SAT with Essay component required

-SAT with Essay component recommended

-SAT with or without Essay component accepted
+X SAT with Essay component requi SAT with Essay component recor SAT with or without Essay compo nmended

-C8C Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+C8C Please indicate how your institution v will use the SAT or A ACT essay compo nent; check all that apply.

-SAT essay ACT essay
+For admission SAT essay ACT essay]

-For admission

 For placement

 For advising

 In place of an application essay

-As a validity check on the application process
+As a validity check on the

-No college policy as of now Х Х
+application process No college policy as of now Х X +

-Not using essay component Х Х
+Not using essay component X X †

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution use applicants' test sco res for academic a dvisina?

+J

-Х Yes No
+Х Yes

+No

-C8E Latest date by which SAT or ACT scores must be received for fall-term admission Latest date by which SAT Subject Test scores must be received for fall-term admission
+C8E Latest date by which SAT or ACT so cores must be receiv ved for fall-term adı mission

+Latest date by which SAT Subject To est scores must be received for fall-ter m admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+C8F If necessary, use this space to clarify (e.g., if tests are recommended for s

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your instituti on uses for placeme nt (e.g., state tests)) :

 SAT

 ACT

 SAT Subject Tests

-Х AP
+X AP CLED

-Х CLEP
+X X CLEP

-Х Institutional Exam

-State Exam (specify):
+^ Institutional Exam State Exam (specify):